-The school day will begin between 8:00 and 8:30 am and end between 2:30 and 3:00pm and by 12:00pm on early release days.
+The school day will begin at 8:00 A.M. and end by 3:00 P.M., and by 12:15 P.M. on early release days.
 Lesson lengths will vary based on a grade-level's ability and needs.
-Though lessons will be laid out like a regular school day, flexibility can be built into the day.
-While a teacher may suggest doing independent reading after lunch or take a recess break following a math lesson, families may choose to bypass the break to finish an assignment and have their child read at bedtime.
+Though lessons will be laid out like a regular school day, flexibility is built into the day.
 Families should communicate their needs with their child's teacher should they need to make additional accommodations.